 Meeting the Dress Code - The Role of Parents

 We ask all parents and care givers who send their children to our school for their support of the school uniform/ dress code policy.
-We believe that parents have a duty to send their children to school correctly dressed and ready for their daily schoolwork.
-We look for and welcome full parental support in this regard and request that all items of school uniform are clean, presentable and in good state of repair for the start of the school day.
-Parents should ensure that their child’s name is written on all items of clothing as children can become upset as a result of lost clothing.
-In the unlikely event that a parent has difficulties fulfilling this request, he/she is asked to request a meeting with the Principal to discuss the matter.
-Any student wishing to wear clothing/ footwear other than that described above ,for medical reasons, must provide a medical professional’s letter explaining the reason why and for how long the requested clothing or footwear change will apply.
-We regret that a letter from parents and caregivers is not acceptable under any circumstances.
+We request that all items of school uniform are clean, presentable and in good state of repair for the start of the school day.
+In the event that a parent has difficulties fulfilling this request, he/she is asked to request a meeting with the Principal to discuss the matter.
+Parents should ensure that their child’s name is written on all items of clothing.
+Any student wishing to wear clothing/ footwear other than that described above for medical reasons, must provide a medical professional’s letter explaining the reason why and for how long the requested clothing or footwear change will apply.
+We regret that a letter from parents and caregivers is not acceptable under these circumstances.